statamic/docs/content/collections/extending-docs/addons.md

 ### Public addons

 A public addon is one available as a composer package on packagist.org.
-Simple require it with composer:
+Simply require it with composer:

 ``` shell
 composer require vendor/package